 If you have any questions, feel free to shoot me an email or leave them below in the comments section.

 - 2 tbsp lemon juice (from 1 lemon)

 - ¼ tsp ground cinnamon

 - 1 cup walnut chopped

 - 1 tbsp granulated garlic

-- 1 tbsp turbinado sugar (or sugar in the raw)
+- 1 tbsp turbinado sugar or sugar in the raw

-- 1 tbsp Chinese 5 spice
+- 1 tbsp Chinese five spice powder

 - Place the butter, wine, lemon juice, cinnamon, clove and half the salt in a sauce pan over medium heat

 - While the butter melts, slice the onions and garlic and add to the pan

 - While the onion and garlic soften, slice the apples and add to the pan along with the walnuts

 - When the apples have softened, but not cooked through, remove from the heat and prepare the pork

 - Slice the tenderloins lengthwise to butterfly them, being careful not to cut all the way through